Maya Lesson Plans (KS2 new curriculum)

 Maya Archaeologist Scheme of Work

-The Maya – KS2 Scheme of Work is a detailed unit of work for schools created with teachers who accompanied me on the extended CPD session to the Maya area in Spring 2016.
-In particular, Mark Woolley (Our Lady of Mount Carmel RC Primary School, Ashton-Under-Lyne), Richard Petts (Grindleford Primary School, Derbyshire) and Jennifer Farmer (Aldington Primary School, Kent).
+The Maya – KS2 Scheme of Work is a detailed unit of work for schools created with teachers who accompanied me on the extended CPD session to the Maya area in 2016 and 2017.
+In particular, Mark Woolley (Our Lady of Mount Carmel RC Primary School, Ashton-Under-Lyne), Richard Petts (Grindleford Primary School, Derbyshire), Jennifer Farmer (Aldington Primary School, Kent), Selina King (Holywell School, Bedfordshire) and Lisa White (Townend Junior School, Derbyshire).

 This is a work in progress and is added to regularly.
 Images and videos are also included.

 We all spent a lot of time in creating this scheme of work, but we are making it freely available to all, in order to support the teaching of this topic.
 Please make use of it and spread the word to other teachers.
 Any feedback or contributions would be much appreciated!